mixelpixel/ngrok_and_http-server/README.md

       └─ wordwrap@0.0.3
       ✨  Done in 2.07s.
   ```
-5. Look in the project_folder/node_modules folder.
-You will see that there is a folder named "http-server."
+5. Look in your project_folder/node_modules directory.
+You will see that there is a sub-folder named "http-server."
 You should also see folders for each of the `http-server` dependencies.
-These folders and the files within them represent hundreds of programmer hours to add all the functionality `http-server` requires.
+These folders and the files within them represent hundreds of programmer hours to add all the functionality `http-server` offers.
 Wasn't that nice of them?
-Don't modify these files, but do take a moment to examine them.
-There's useful information in the README files and otherwise just a bunch of JavaScript you didn't have to write.
-You will also notice that you now have a file called "yarn.lock" in your project.
+Don't modify the folders and files within the node_modules directory, but do take a moment to examine them.
+There's useful information in the README files and otherwise there's a bunch of JavaScript you didn't have to write.
+6. You will also notice that you now have a file called "yarn.lock" in your project.
 This file allows developers to "lock" the versions of dependencies used to develop their project.
 Similarly, you don't want to modify this file, but do examine it.
 You will see that the dependencies for `http-server` are listed along with the version you are using, as well as any dependencies those dependencies depend upon.
-Lastly, your "package.json" file has been updated with:
+7. Lastly, your "package.json" file has been updated with:
   ```json
   "dependencies": {
     "http-server": "^0.11.1"
   }
   ```
 ## Installing ngrok
-6. Install the `ngrok` tool from https://ngrok.com/download
+8. Install the `ngrok` tool from https://ngrok.com/download
-7. This will download the _binary_, _executable_ program file.
+9. This will download the _binary_, _executable_ program file.
 The download will deliver a compressed ".zip" file
-8. Decompress (or "expand") the .zip file.
+10. Decompress (or "expand") the .zip file.
-9. Windows users, take the `"ngrok" file out of the .zip file.
+11. Windows users, take the `"ngrok" file out of the .zip file.
-10. You can run the command in your console directly from the directory location of the "ngrok" file, e.g. `$ cd path/to/the/ngrok/file`, i.e.:
+12. You can run the command in your console directly from the directory location of the "ngrok" file, e.g. `$ cd path/to/the/ngrok/file`, i.e.:
   ```console
   $ cd ~/Downloads
   $ ls -l ngrok